-Every appointed time of YHVH is a footstep of the Messiah towards the Creator.
+Every appointed time of YHVH is a footstep of the Messiah closer to the Creator.
 Every appointed time of YHVH is also a set-apart rehearsal for us.
 And so is the Day of Trumpets.
-As we walk in the footsteps of the Messiah, beginning with the sacrifice of the Pesach lamb, we rehearse all appointed times of YHVH and all events that will take place in their own time.
-And when there is a rehearsal, a real event is coming—the Messiah of YHVH is coming.
+As we walk in the footsteps of the Messiah, beginning with the sacrifice of the Pesach lamb in the spring, we rehearse all appointed times of YHVH and all events that will take place in their own time.
+And when there is a rehearsal, a real event will come—the Messiah of YHVH is coming back to the earth.

 If we do not see the Messiah in the Torah, we have seen too little

-The desire of the present author, as he ministers to YHVH’s people through Time of Reckoning Ministry, is to show that each of the appointed times of YHVH is a footstep of the Messiah; that is, each of them has a Messianic fulfillment.
+The desire of the present author, as he ministers to YHVH’s people through Time of Reckoning Ministry, is to show that each of the appointed times of YHVH is a footstep closer to the Messiah’s return; that is to say, each of them has a Messianic fulfillment in its own time.
 And indeed, it is so as we go through the articles dedicated to the set-apart appointed times of YHVH.

-He believes, he has not failed to demonstrate this connection between the Creator’s appointed times and the Messiah, as we are walking in the footsteps of the Messiah rehearsal after rehearsal.
+The resent author believes, he has not failed to demonstrate this connection between the Creator’s appointed times and the Messiah, as we walk in the footsteps of the Messiah, rehearsal after rehearsal.
 Because, if we do not see the Messiah of YHVH in His appointed times, we have seen too little.
-This devotion to the Messiah Yeshua, namely to find Him in the Creator’s appointed time, the present author has taken very seriously.
+This devotion to the Messiah Yeshua, namely, to find Him in the Creator’s appointed time, the present author has taken very seriously.

 We will continue to walk in the footsteps of the Messiah in the autumnal appointed times starting with the Day of Trumpets and the Messiah.
-In the preceding article we studied that since the whole seventh month has been set apart in the first day, Day of Trumpets or Yom Teruah, as the beginning of the month, so the whole month is raised to the status of being Shabbat to YHVH.
+In the preceding article, we studied that since the whole seventh month has been set apart in the first day, the Day of Trumpets or Yom Teruah, as the beginning of the month, so is the whole month raised to the status of being Shabbat to YHVH.